View your shopping cart.

 More Info

-One of Athens' greatest poets, Euripides has been prized in every age for the pathos, terror, surprising plot twists, and intellectual probing of his dramatic creations.
-Here are four of his plays in a new Loeb Classical Library edition.
+One of antiquity's greatest poets, Euripides has been prized in every age for the pathos, terror, and intellectual probing of his dramatic creations.
+The new Loeb Classical Library edition of his plays is in six volumes.

 CIVIL WAR